 - Participate on at least one committee of the board.

-- Support the organization’s policies and procedures for conducting business and ensure its activities align with the mission and vision, as well as the objectives outlined in our Strategic Plan.
+- Ensure the organization’s activities align with its mission and vision and the objectives outlined in our Strategic Plan.

 - Provide constructive feedback and maintain an open dialogue with the Board Chair as it relates to the performance of the Executive Director.